Tag It

 1. Drastically reduce user error and abandonment

-3. Build a system other departments could adopt
+3. Build a system other teams could adopt

 My Role